Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kincumber-Picketts Valley has 79 active public transport stops, all of which are bus stops.
-These stops are served by 68 different routes that together facilitate 815 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents located an average of 197 meters from the nearest stop.
+Kincumber - Picketts Valley has 79 active public transport stops, all of which are bus stops.
+There are 68 different routes serving these stops, together offering 815 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 197 meters to the nearest stop.

-On average, there are 116 trips per day across all routes, translating to roughly 10 weekly trips per individual stop.
+On average, there are 116 trips per day across all routes, translating to around 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport